hemansnation/MERN-Stack-Roadmap-2022/README.md

 - How do you access state in a React component ?
 - How do you set a set in a React component ?

+### Day 41

+React Folder Structuring, import and export

+#### Interview Questions

+- What is the importance of React Folder Structure and File Naming
+- How do you export file
+- How do you import file
+- Make a component of module and export it as named or default export
+- Make a component or module and import it